u-siri-ous/KYC/README.md

 - [Classifier](/code/NN)
 - [GUI](/code/GUI)

-which are then implemented in a \textit{main} file to coexist.
+which are then implemented in a `main.py` file to coexist.
 A strong variety of modules and techniques were used to achieve this objective, such as Keras for an easy neural network implementation, OpenCV for the wide range of functions it offers and Tkinter for a clean GUI.